 Clark was accepted into the MORTAR business incubator in 2017 and, after winning the Judge’s Choice Award, she opened her own small business called The Stem Lab.
 The program is geared to children ages two through 14 and develops their problem-solving and critical-thinking skills.
 She built The STEM Lab into a force for providing communities of color and young women the skills necessary for and pathway to high-paying and innovative industries.
 In 2020, she received Hamilton County’s Black History Month Award in recognition of her commitment to STEM education and political advocacy.

 Mr. Emeneker is self-employed as a consultant guiding tech start-ups through the process of taking concepts from idea to product delivery.
 He graduated from Furman University and joined the United States Marine Corps.
 While on active duty, he served as a navigator on the F/A-18 aircraft and deployed to Iraq, Afghanistan, and twice to the Western Pacific.
 After leaving active duty, he earned his MBA from Columbia Business School and a Master of International Affairs from Columbia's School of International and Public Affairs.
 He is also a Lieutenant Colonel in the Marine Corps Reserve, where he has served with infantry battalions and regiments.
-He resides in West Chester Township with his wife and two young sons and represents Butler County on the SORTA Board.
+He resides in West Chester Township with his wife and two young sons and represents Butler County on the board as a non-voting member.

 Mr. Ethridge is the technical editor at First Transit.
 Previously, he spent more than 10 years as an instructor at Johns Hopkins University.
 He serves on the board of the Midwest Chapter of the Congress for New Urbanism.
 Ethridge received his B.A. in chemistry and political science from Goucher College and his M.A. in political science from Johns Hopkins University.
 He resides in Cincinnati.
 Mr. Ethridge serves as Chair of the board's Planning & Operations Committee.